bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-12-20-newsletter.md

 However, a concern was raised by Matt Corallo that there are no standardized payment methods implemented by large pools that allow pool miners to calculate how much they're supposed to be paid over short intervals.
-This means miners won’t quickly switch to a different pool if their main pool begins cheating them of payments, whether those payments are made with ecash or any other mechanism.
+This means miners won't quickly switch to a different pool if their main pool begins cheating them of payments, whether those payments are made with ecash or any other mechanism.